craycrayjodie/DataVis/analysis.md

 On 16 November South Australia reintroduced "significant restrictions" after an outbreak of coronavirus in Adelaide.

 It was short lived, and on the 21st November, South Australia ended its lockdown.
 These changes are viewable in the graph by the dip in movement to -29%, followed by an increase in movements reflecting the end of the lockdown.

+Mobility data are a tool for monitoring population behaviour that informs public health action.

 <b>Explore the interactive maps on the 'Map' or 'Heatmap' tab to understand movement patterns of people in your area during the covid pandemic. </b>